19 electronics manufacturing process challenges and solution

 13. Labour issues

 The consumer electronics industry is often criticized for its labor practices.
-For example, there have been allegations of poor working conditions and low wages at factories in developing countries.
+For example, there have been allegations of poor working conditions and low factory wages in developing countries.

 14. Emerging markets